lumina-30/stop-authority-reference/README.md

 - does not guarantee safety, legality, or ethical adequacy.
 - does not delegate refusal authority to AI systems.

+Stop Authority refers only to effective procedural refusal prior to irreversible execution.
+It does not imply technical dominance or continuous system control.

 Stop Authority refers to the structural capacity of human institutions to retain a final, effective refusal power before irreversible autonomous execution.